niazangels/cola-image-classifier/README.md

 # cola-image-classifier
 Image classification web app, which serves pytorch image classification backend model trained using **fastai** python library.

+The model training script in jupyter notebook: `cola_classifier.ipynb`

 You can use your phone to take images and check if they contain Coca Cola, Pepsi Cola and Nuka Cola or not: https://blazys.com/imageclass/

 The code was Inspired by Francisco Ingham, Jeremy Howard and Adrian Rosebrock.